pyepics/pyepics/doc/installation.rst

-If you're using Anaconda Python, there are a few conda channels that provide the latest versions, but the version on `PyPI` should be considered the definitive version.
+If you're using Anaconda Python, there are a few conda channels that provide the latest versions, but the version on `PyPI` should be considered the reference version.
 You can also download the source package, unpack it, and install with::

      python setup.py install